-Red X: RedX, ShopUp's last-mile logistics company and part of ShopUp’s ecosystem play, is one of the key players in the new generation logistics space.
+Red X: RedX, ShopUp's last-mile logistics company and part of ShopUp’s ecosystem play, is one of the key players in the new-generation logistics space.
 The company aims to transform Dhaka’s logistics space through tech and innovation. i.
 With national coverage and deep investment in technology, REDX is helping its clients go the distance by being equally skilled at supporting SMEs, large companies, and individual courier needs.

 In October 2020, ShopUp raised $22.5 million in a Series A round led by Sequoia Capital India and Flourish Ventures.
 With this new funding, the company intends to expand its retail footprint, improve its logistics service, strengthen relationships with suppliers, and concentrate on developing tech-first infrastructure.
 Daraz, the country's largest online marketplace, recently signed an agreement with RedX to reinforce the companies' strategic partnership.
 During the ceremony, Daraz presented RedX with the first-ever 'Game Changer Award' for 2020-21.
-The award recognizes Daraz Bangladesh's highest performing logistics partner who has gone above and beyond to help grow the industry's entire ecosystem.
+The award recognizes Daraz Bangladesh's highest-performing logistics partner who has gone above and beyond to help grow the industry's entire ecosystem.

 Pathao: Pathao, which began with just four workers, is now an organization with over 500 employees and is regarded as one of the leaders in Bangladesh's startup ecosystem.
 Apart from its most popular ride-sharing service, Pathao eventually expanded its offerings to include Pathao Food, Pathao Parcel, Pathao Courier (B2B), Pathao Shop, Pathao Tong, and Pathao Pharma.

 Courier remains a key business for Pathao.
 The vertical has grown to become one of the dominant logistics players in the country, especially in the ecommerce space.
-Pathao Courier is currently operating in 50+ districts and serving over 3000 physical stores and online enterprises including Pickaboo, Daraz, Othoba, Bagdoom and Bata, among others.
-In 2019, Pathao launched a redesigned merchant Panel for Pathao Courier merchants with new upgrades like mobile-friendly interface, business analytics, order cost prediction, customer success rate check, promo codes, on-demand same-day delivery service etc. Besides, Pathao Parcel allows its users to send and receive essential parcels from friends, family, and colleagues across Dhaka city.
+Pathao Courier is currently operating in 50+ districts and serving over 3000 physical stores and online enterprises including Pickaboo, Daraz, Othoba, Bagdoom, and Bata, among others.
+In 2019, Pathao launched a redesigned merchant Panel for Pathao Courier merchants with new upgrades like a mobile-friendly interface, business analytics, order cost prediction, customer success rate check, promo codes, on-demand same-day delivery service, etc. Besides, Pathao Parcel allows its users to send and receive essential parcels from friends, family, and colleagues across Dhaka city.